pelias/documentation/leaflet-geocoder.md

 ## Add references to CSS and JavaScript files

-Because you are working with several cascading style sheet (CSS) and JavaScript files for Leaflet and the geocoder, you need to list them in your index.html file.
-You will need to add these into the `<head>` and `<body>` sections of the index.html.
+Cascading style sheet (CSS) files style a webpage, including layout and fonts, and JavaScript adds functionality to the page.
+In your index.html file, you need to list the CSS and JavaScript files used for building a page with Leaflet and the geocoder.

 1. In index.html, at the bottom of the `<head>` section, add references to the Leaflet CSS and JavaScript files.
 You are referencing these from a website, rather than from a file on your machine.